Use the digital and ICT strategic framework

 Discover

-Information about the current state of the planning organization or agency is gathered including the business drivers and strategic direction.
+Information about the current state of the planning organisation or agency is gathered including the business drivers and strategic direction.
 A business, information and technology baseline is developed and analysed.
 Technology and service industry trends and influences are researched within the context of the strategic direction of the agency.
 Actions and potential strategies resulting from the analysis and research are identified in readiness for the digital and ICT planning activities including workshops.

 Modules